jdelafon/rnacounter/doc/source/tutorial_rnacounter.rst

    rnacounter test.bam test.gtf > counts_table.txt

-Many options are then available, listed below.
+Many options are then available, listed in the Options section below.

 The special command `rnacounter test` runs the program on already included small sample files to check that it works correctly::